Home » Gynecomastia 101 » Male Breast Reduction Surgery » Gynecomastia Surgery Post-weight Loss

-Men can lose weight in a variety of ways, from traditional diet and exercise to weight loss surgery.
-This type of surgery is called bariatric surgery, and it alters the gastrointestinal tract or reduces the amount of food one can eat.
-In either event, the result can be a drastic change in one’s lifestyle.
+Men can lose weight in a variety of ways, from traditional diet and exercise weight loss to bariatric surgery.
+This type of surgery alters the gastrointestinal tract or reduces the amount of food one can eat.
+In either case, people are able to lose excess weight and improve their lifestyle.

-The unfortunate part of this process is the deflated skin that is left hanging from various parts of the body.
+The unfortunate part of this process is that there’s often excess skin that is left hanging from various parts of the body, including excess breast tissue in the chest area.

 Gynecomastia in Overweight or Obese men